hyperjiang/move/README.md

 ## notes

-- The program does not support dumping all the databases, this is intended, because dumping all the databases is easily to cause problem.
+- The program does not support dumping all the databases, this is intended, because dumping once for all the databases is easy to cause problem.